 Editors: John J. Condliffe, Esq. & Debra B. Cruz, Esq.

-All new in 2019 with a 2020 supplement included, the Tenth Edition of this definitive work, available in hardcopy or digital form, is the Family Law practitioner’s comprehensive reference book and guide on divorce and separation law in Maryland.
-The book sets forth the legal principles and procedures for handling family law actions, including divorce, separation, child custody, child support, adoption and paternity matters, from the initial contact with a potential client through appeal.
+Updated in 2023, the Eleventh Edition of this definitive work is the Family Law practitioner’s comprehensive reference book and guide on divorce and separation law in Maryland.
+The book sets forth the legal principles and procedures for handling family law actions, from the initial contact with a potential client through appeal.
 Updated by expert practitioners, it provides tips and forms and is an easy-to-follow guide on Family Law.

 Summary of Contents: